 - Add the spinach and cherry tomatoes to the sausage and cook a further 2-5min until spinach and tomatoes just wilt.

 - Stir in the cooked gnocchi & take off heat.
-Top with grated cheese of choice.
+Top with freshly grated cheese.